magento/magento2-functional-testing-framework/docs/custom-helpers.md

 2. The class must `extends Helper` and have the corresponding `use` statement to match
 3. You can get access to the WebDriver object via `$this->getModule('\Magento\FunctionalTestingFramework\Module\MagentoWebDriver')`
 4. You can implement multiple related methods in the same class.
+5. Specify the correct function argument types to match the types of the values you want to pass in.
+In this case we specified `string $context, int $startX, int $startY, int $endX, int $endY` so in the XML we will match these types.

 You should follow the same patterns in any Custom Helpers that you write yourself.
 But you can implement any logic or iteration that you need to solve for your use case.